 Table of Contents

 It’s not about following strict rules or complicated steps.
-It’s about combining fresh ingredients in a way that just works, tasting good and making you feel good too.
+It’s about combining fresh ingredients in a way that just works and tastes good.
+For another comforting drink that I enjoy starting my day with, you might also like this Cinnamon Tea.

 I often tell people, a good start to the day, like a glass of this juice, can make everything else a little easier.
 It’s a simple pleasure that Chef Thomas has relied on for years.